Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 Yes, HARPs are required to have case managers.
 The expectation is that most face to face care management will be done through the Health Homes.
 Each Health Home has its own assignment process.

-How do Home and Community Based Services (HCBS) work for those between the ages of 18 and 21?
+How do adult BH Home and Community Based Services (HCBS) work for those between the ages of 18 and 21?

 Is there a cap for how many family members or collaterals the person may identify to receive adult Family Support Services?

-The individual receiving this service is the one who decides which family members and other collaterals may be engaged in the service.
-When the service is provided in a group setting, there cannot be more than 16 individuals in the group.
-Additionally, the cap of 40 hours per year does apply.
+No. The individual receiving this service is the one who decides which family members and other collaterals may be engaged in the service.

 What trips are covered under adult Home and Community Based Services non-medical transportation?

-Can an adult recipient of Home and Community Based Services (HCBS) also receive Health Home Care Coordination without duplication of services?
+Can a recipient of adult Home and Community Based Services (HCBS) also receive Health Home Care Coordination without duplication of services?

 What are the requirements and expectations regarding supervision of peer support specialists/advocates for adults?